KopfdesDaemons/blogtube/readme.txt

 === Blogtube ===
 Contributors: Rico
-Tags: blog, one-column, two-columns, right-sidebar, custom-colors, custom-header, custom-menu, flexible-header, full-width-template, sticky-post, theme-options, threaded-comments, translation-ready
+Tags: blog, one-column, two-columns, right-sidebar, custom-colors, custom-menu, full-width-template, sticky-post, theme-options, threaded-comments, translation-ready
 Requires at least: 5.0
 Requires PHP: 7.0
-Tested up to: 6.4
+Tested up to: 8.1
 License: GNU General Public License v2 or later License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-Blogtube is a modern theme for blogs.
-A core feature is swapping layouts.
-The primary color is customizable.
-It has a tidy, wide layout with a sidebar, which is right at the edge and doesn't get in the way.
-The author page is particularly extensive.
-There is a landing page with a widget area.
+This theme is designed for blogs.
+Blogtube is a theme inspired by a well-known video platform.
+It has an infinite scroll function.

 == Installation ==